 - Do not discard cigarettes, matches, or any smoking materials from moving vehicles, or anywhere in areas of vegetation.
 Be certain to completely extinguish cigarettes before disposing of them.

-- In the coutryside, be careful when parking your vehicle that dry vegetation does not come in contact with the hot exhaust pipe, many fires start this way.
+- In the coutryside, be careful where you park your vehicle, to prevent dry vegetation coming in contact with the hot exhaust pipe/catalytic converter, as many fires start this way.

 - Do not leave any glass bottles, or broken glass laying around.
 Glass can focus the sun’s rays and start a fire.

 - In Greece it is illegal to light BBQ’s outside of urban, or clearly designated areas in the summer months and totally illegal to light bonfires anywhere.

 - Be advised that in Greece, the penalties are severe if you start a fire, even accidentally and can result in a prison sentence.

 - First contact the Greek emergency services on 112 (no national code needed for non-Greek mobiles).
 When you phone, try to clearly communicate where the fire is located, such as identifying nearby landmarks.

 - If you can find any local inhabitants, also advise them of the fire and its location.